terikon/promise-worker/README.md

  * Tiny footprint (~2.5kB min+gz)
  * Assumes you have a separate `worker.js` file (easier to debug, better browser support)
- * `JSON.stringify`s messages [for performance](http://nolanlawson.com/2016/02/29/high-performance-web-worker-messages/)
+ * Removed from promise-worker and no longer true: `JSON.stringify`s messages [for performance](http://nolanlawson.com/2016/02/29/high-performance-web-worker-messages/)

 **Live examples:**